wphackers/media-manager/packages/media-connect/src/hooks/use-media-store/README.md

 the `useMediaStore()` expect a valid media source ID as parameter, and it returns an object with properties and helper functions:

+### isNotAvailable

+-   Type: `boolean`

+True when, for some reason, the media source is not registered which means it doesn't exist anymore.
+It's doable, for instance, removing the media source block from the canvas.
+Otherwise, False.

 ### isReady

 -   Type: `boolean`